 And 6,700 kilometers away in London, entrepreneur Nina Goad was using the Message House approach “when talking about my business to potential partners or customers, and when delivering media training to others.”
 Goad is the founder of Fit Girl, a startup line of luxury bath and body products for women.
 The Message House method “is a great tool when you need to get a few key messages out in a short space of time, which I often have to do on radio or TV” says Goad.
 “Without this kind of structure, I find I can easily be side-tracked and wander off-message, especially if feeling a bit nervous or intimidated by a large audience or studio lights!”

-Around the world, 5,200 kilometers away in Qatar, independent communications consultant Hamish Scott-Gale says he first used the Message House method at Qatar National Bank.
+Around the world, 5,200 kilometers away in Qatar, independent communications consultant Hamish Scott-Gale first used the Message House method at Qatar National Bank.
 Says Scott-Gale, “I found it to be an effective way of helping senior management across the organization to understand the ‘brief’ and relate their narrative back to the agreed core themes.”
 Scott-Gale now works with a branch of University College of London in “sunny Qatar”, as he puts it, “across numerous stakeholder groups with a number of comparably complex, but unaligned, sensitivities.”
 He says the introduction of the Message House method has brought “a much-needed simplicity to every conversation.”

 According to Marc Fest, the Miami-based communications consultant behind the website, messagehouse.org, companies, non-profits, and government organizations in more than 70 countries from Myanmar to Mexico visited his site in 2016.
 Someone at Samsung in the United Arab Emirates recently downloaded the template as a “PR tool”.
 The Malaysian Ministry of Agriculture grabbed it for “communications planning.”
 Heineken in Ireland for “comms development.”
 And the Dutch tax office to “make messages more powerful” – to name just a few examples.
-The website features more than 1,000 examples of how companies from all over the world are using Message Houses.
+The website features more than 1,000 examples of how entities from all over the world are using Message Houses.

 “I didn’t expect exactly this,” says Fest who through 2011 was vice president of communications for the Knight Foundation, a Miami-based non-profit organization that gives out more than $100 million in grants annually to fund media innovation projects.
 He had heard about the Message House approach, which he calls “a communications method that’s been around in various forms forever,” during his time at Knight.
 When he left the organization to return to a life as an independent consultant, he chose “Message House”–initially just as the name for his own business, with no plans to make the eponymous method a focus.